 Drivers with an EU or EEA member state licence need never change to an Irish licence.
-If they wish to exchange their licence for an Irish one, they must do so within 10 years of their driver’s licence expiring.
+If they wish to exchange their licence for an Irish one, they need to do it within 10 years of their driver’s licence expiring.

-If you hold a licence from a ‘recognised state’, you can exchange your current driver’s licence for an Irish one.
-Currently, the recognised states are:
+If you hold a licence from within the EU, the EEA or a ‘recognised state’, you can exchange your current driver’s licence for an Irish one.
+Currently, the Ireland’s list of ‘recognised states’ includes:

 - Isle Of Man

 - The Canadian provinces of: British Columbia, Newfoundland & Labrador, Ontario, Manitoba, Saskatchewan and Alberta

 People with licences from these ‘recognised states’ can exchange their licences for up to one year after it expires.

 NDLS recently made it easier to exchange your driving licence.
 The process can now be completed online without the need to fill out paper applications or visit a NDLS centre.
 To apply, you’ll need: